 The plate shows the final stage where Paris is awarding the golden apple to Venus, standing between Hera with her peacock (left) and Hermes (right).

 No exactly matching source for this motif has ever been found however it is usually attributed to Peter Paul Rubens (1577-1640).
-The Judgement of Paris probably 1632-35.
+The Judgment of Paris probably 1632-35.
 On the whole the Rubens version is very matching if we accept that the artist has swung around the group 180 degrees so that the ladies could be observed from the front.
 The little Eros, the shepherds staff however turned upside down, dog, Hermes wings however turned into a helmet, peacock and drapes etc. are all there.

 The subject matter occurs in innumerable paintings and remained popular with classical painters for many years during due to its popular appeal.
 In the various paintings that could have served as sources to the Chinese export porcelain versions attributes like spears, Paris' seat, the crown, cloths and the helmet as well as the seated Eros with his arrows at the goddesses feet differs or are missing.